mahumt/DE_YT/Readme.md

 - [Source](#source)

 ## Introduction
 This exercise migrates data from one source folder and moves it across to a destination folder, using open source tools.
-The eercise makes use of docker to setup a container and run airflow, postgres and dbt for an automated data pipeline <br>
+Making use of docker to setup a container and run airflow, postgres and dbt for an automated data pipeline <br>
 ![Architecture](Screenshots/architecture.drawio.png)

 <br>